compostability of common items

 Coffee bags have to have a vapor barrier, so there is plastic in them unless the bag says there is PLA (corn-based polylactic acid).
 A plastic barrier on a paper bag, of course, also makes the bag non-recyclable as well as non-compostable.

-BioPlus Earth vs. BioPlus Terra
+BioPlus Earth vs. BioPlus Terra (and other t0-go boxes)

 Its sister however, the BioPlus Terra II line, is in fact certified compostable!
 YAY!